 In order for us to become a Bible thinking woman, we must have genuine salvation.
 Evidence of our salvation is not attending church, serving in ministry, giving, praying, or doing “good deeds”.

 Salvation is a grace gift that we can’t earn.
-God’s grace and mercy grants us salvation.
+God’s grace and mercy grant us salvation.
 He draws us unto Himself.

 “For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, so that no one may boast” Ephesians 2:8-9